 Mapping & Tapping of Customer Touch Points

-Customer tries to find information about the brands/products which can satisfy his need.
-Company’s website, word of mouth marketing, affiliates, and other online and offline information portals can be tapped to make user aware of the brand/product.
+The prospective customer tries to find information about the brands/products which can satisfy his need.
+Company’s website, word of mouth marketing, affiliates, and other online and offline information portals can be tapped to make the prospective customer aware of the brand/product.

-An average human is exposed to around 20,000 marketing messages per day.
-These messages involve touch points present both online and offline, ranging from that company logo on the ceiling fan at his house(actual product) to a post shared by one of his friends on Facebook (content marketing) or that carry bag he used to take his lunch to office (packaging), a touch point can be anything.
+An average human is exposed to around 10,000 marketing messages per day.
+These messages involve touchpoints present both online and offline, ranging from that company logo on the ceiling fan at his house(actual product) to a post shared by one of his friends on Facebook (content marketing) or that carry bag he used to take his lunch to office (packaging), a touchpoint can be anything.

 Customer Touch Points Examples